 source: Clinical cancer research

-Hisamuddin I M, Wehbi M A, Chao A, Wyre H W, Hylind L M, Giardiello F M, Yang V W
+authors: Hisamuddin I M, Wehbi M A, Chao A, Wyre H W, Hylind L M, Giardiello F M, Yang V W summary/abstract:

 PURPOSE : Sulindac is a nonsteroidal anti-inflammatory drug (NSAID) effective in regressing adenomas in patients with familial adenomatous polyposis (FAP).
 However, a recent randomized trial showed that sulindac, when compared with placebo, failed to prevent the development of adenomatous polyps in genotypically positive but phenotypically negative FAP patients.
 The present study determined whether polymorphisms in the gene encoding flavin monooxygenase 3 (FMO3), a hepatic microsomal enzyme that inactivates sulindac, played a role in determining the efficacy of sulindac in preventing polyposis in this cohort of FAP patients.